 To select an item, press Up Arrow (\uparrow) or Down Arrow (\downarrow) to highlight the item, and then press Enter.
-If you select Continue, the Configuration/Setup Utility program menu appears on the screen.
-You will see a pointer next to any menu items that are malfunctioning or that have been changed since the last time you turned on your computer.
+If you select Continue, the

+Configuration/Setup Utility program menu appears on the screen.
+You will see a pointer next to any menu items that have changed since the last time you turned on your computer.
 If you did not knowingly make a change to a flagged menu item, there is probably a malfunction in that item.
 If you made a change, continue here.
 If you did not make a change, have the computer serviced.